iBridges-for-iRODS/iBridges-GUI/README.md

 For Windows simply click on the file `output/ibridgesgui/ibridges_gui.exe`.

 ## Extending iBridges-GUI (for developers)
-iBridges-GUI suuports Plugins.
-You can create your own tab and it will be detected and run by the main application.
+iBridges-GUI supports Plugins.
+You can create a plugin for your own tab and it will be detected and run by the main application when it is installed.
 Weprovide a small guide and template structure [here](https://github.com/iBridges-for-iRODS/ibridges-gui-tab-example).

 ## Authors